 One thing to note, there are two kinds of water service provider in England and Wales.
-Some provide water services only (known as WoCs) whereas others provide water and wastewater services (known as WaSCs).
+Some provide water services only (known as WoCs) whereas others provide water and water wastewater services (known as WaSCs).

-This means that some households will have two separate suppliers (i.e. both a WoC and a
+This means that some households will have two separate suppliers (i.e. both a WoC and a WaSC).

-WaSC).
 Your water services provider, United Utilities, is a WASC and provides both your water and wastewater services.

 Some of United Utilities' responsibilities are required by law, also known as statutory.
-However, there are areas not required by law that will provide more benefits to the service you receive, and to nature and society.
+However, there are areas not required by law but will provide more benefits to the service you receive, nature and society that United Utilities undertake.